 Chalk Aromas

 Chalk aromas are the trademark of Grand Cru sites.
 They express themselves as dry, almost dusty minerality in the finish.
 Think of crushed school chalk or wet limestone.
-These notes are typical for:
+These notes are typical of:

 - Salon (Le Mesnil-sur-Oger): The epitome of chalky elegance